ndp/csster/README.markdown

 ## Usage

 All code is packaged into a single Javascript file download, [csster.js](http://ndpsoftware.com/csster/csster.js).
+There are no external dependencies.
 The project itself is hosted on [GitHub](http://github.com/ndp/csster).

 <pre>
 require('csster.js'); // however you manage dependencies